jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 you wait until you feel ready, you’re too late.
 Questions sharpen contrasts, a key part of learning to differentiate diseases and disorders.
 Don’t wait until you’ve reviewed to start questions; consider the questions and working through the explanations as part of the learning process.
+There is only one score that matters: what you get on the exam.
+Practice problem scores don't count for anything.
+If you're learning, you're headed in the right direction.

 Reviewing and accumulating all the random facts is just part of studying for an exam; another big part is learning how to make sense of all those facts and